BFGriffith/BFGriffith/README.md

 </p>

 ---
+* 🖥️ Looking to [explore some fabulous Front-End web-development snippets／stylings](https://BFGriffith.github.io/expositum-fragmenta/)‽ Check out this [repository](https://GitHub.com/BFGriffith/expositum-fragmenta)＆[wiki](https://GitHub.com/BFGriffith/expositum-fragmenta/wiki)!
+* 🤡 Intrigued by `esolangs`?
+Peruse this [repository](https://github.com/BFGriffith/esotero-programmata) or its [wiki](https://github.com/BFGriffith/esotero-programmata/wiki).
+* 📜 Ardent about low-level [`scripting`](https://github.com/BFGriffith/scriptorium/wiki) languages?
+Check out the “[scriptorium](https://github.com/BFGriffith/scriptorium)” project!
+* 📓 Seeking some tips for writing a great GitHub `README.md` like this one, plus ample other other awesome [Markdown](https://www.markdownguide.org) or developer profile writing [tips＆resources](https://github.com/BFGriffith/BFGriffith/wiki)?
+If so, check out this [wiki](https://github.com/BFGriffith/BFGriffith/wiki)!
+* 🗃️ Questing for some [outstanding／inspiring GitHub repositories](https://bfgriffith.github.io/GitHub-Parmasson/) more generally?
+Check out this [curated index page conveniently linking to some of BFGriffith’s personal favorites](https://bfgriffith.github.io/GitHub-Parmasson/)! ❤️
+---

 <div align="left">
 <img src="/images/bmc_qr.png" alt="BuyMeACoffee.com/BFGriffith" align="left" width="72px" height="72px">
 <p align="left">If you find B.F.
-Griffith’s work to be sufficiently valuable／useful to you that you’d be willing to help fund it at whatever level that you think it’s worth (and can comfortably afford to spare), <a href="https://www.buymeacoffee.com/bfgriffith">BuyMeACoffee.com/BFGriffith</a> is the easiest, least onerous, and most direct way to do so…</p>
+Griffith’s work to be sufficiently valuable／useful to you that you’d be willing to help fund it at whatever level you think it’s worth (and can comfortably afford to spare), <a href="https://www.BuyMeACoffee.com/BFGriffith">BuyMeACoffee.com／BFGriffith</a> is the easiest, least onerous, and most direct way to do so…</p>
 <img src="/images/Sisyphus_thicc_1974.png" alt="Sisyphus" width="225" height="150" align="right">
 </div>

-> 🎁 However, [that site](https://www.BuyMeACoffee.com/BFGriffith) can also conveniently point you toward up to date links where you could alternatively (or additionally) purchase various fun or amusing assorted “nerdy” physical products, in which case buying any of that “merch” is definitely another much appreciated way to more indirectly support B.F.
-Griffith’s work while also buying something tangible＆enjoyable in return at a good value even irrespective of all the freely available content that B.F.
+> 🎁 However, [that site](https://www.BuyMeACoffee.com/BFGriffith) also provides links to where you could alternatively (or additionally) purchase various (hopefully amusingly／cleverly designed) fun＋“nerdy” physical products, in which case buying any of that “merch” is definitely another much appreciated way to more indirectly support B.F.
+Griffith’s work while also acquiring something tangible＆enjoyable in return at a good value even irrespective of all the freely available content that B.F.
 Griffith will always continue to publish as accessibly as possible with no paywalls!
 ---

 <div align="center"><h3 align="center"><img align="center" src="https://github.com/BFGriffith/BFGriffith/blob/master/images/mind-map.png" height="30" width="30">Connect with B.F.
 Griffith:</h3></div>
 <p align="center">
 <span>